 Throughout the year fortnightly assemblies were held, students were presented with Bronze, Silver or Gold awards for their effort, hard work and good behaviour across the school.
-Despite restrictions due to COVID-19, short assemblies were still held under our COLA area outside, to enable students to be socially distanced.
-Although parents were not present at our assemblies, students' achievements were still celebrated in front of their peers and teachers.
+Despite some restrictions due to COVID-19, assemblies were still held under our COLA area outside, to enable students to be socially distanced.
+Students' achievements were celebrated in front of their peers, teachers. and parents.
 Badges for Student Representative Council members and House Captains and Vice captains were also presented during the assemblies as well as other special certificates.
 Each class had a chance to host the assembly, where they had the opportunity to showcase their talent in dancing, singing or drama.
 It is a great opportunity for students to be recognized for all their efforts in front of their peers, teachers and usually parents.
-Assemblies within our school are also an essential way of celebrating different cultural events and sharing information across the school so that students develop an understanding and appreciation of different cultures, and traditions.
+Assemblies within our school are also an essential way of celebrating different cultural events and sharing information across the school so that students develop an understanding and appreciation of different cultures, and traditions